alxbnct/deskflow/doc/build.md

 Example cmake configuration.
 `cmake -S. -Bbuild -DSYSTEM_LIBEI=OFF`

+### CMake preset examples

+ You may set user cmake preset in your local copy of the repo see the [CMakeUserPresets.json] for an example.

 ## Developer Quick Start

 Deskflow is free and open source software, and anyone is welcome to build it,